zhangsilu17/cb_norm_damage/README.md

 ## Disclaimer

-This software is intended for research purposes only and have not yet been validated for clinical use.
+This software is intended for research purposes only and has not yet been validated for clinical use.